trusk-official/amqp-connector/README.md

  * @param {object} options.nack - a message nack arguments object
  * @param {bool} options.nack.allUpTo - defaults to false, see allUpTo https://www.squaremobius.net/amqp.node/channel_api.html#channel_nack
  * @param {bool} options.nack.requeue - defaults to false, see requeue https://www.squaremobius.net/amqp.node/channel_api.html#channel_nack
+ * @param {number} options.retry - the ttl for retrying the message on top of the queue.
+Will create a dead letter exchange and no consumer queue to enable it
+ * @param {number} options.dlPrefix - the prefix for the dead letter exchange and no consumer queue
+ * @param {number} options.maxTries - The number of tries when sent to deadletter (defaults to none (unlimited retries))
+ * @param {string} options.dumpQueue - the queue where to send the message when the maxTries is reached (defaults to none (discards if maxTries is set))
  * @return {Promise<object>} A promise that resolves { consumerTag }, see https://www.squaremobius.net/amqp.node/channel_api.html#channel_consume
  */
 channel.subscribeToMessages(